List of film and television accidents

-In the history of film and television, accidents have occurred during shooting, such as cast or crew fatalities or serious accidents that plagued production.
+In the history of film and television, accidents have occurred during shooting.
 From 1980 to 1990, there were 37 deaths relating to accidents during stunts; 24 of these deaths involved the use of helicopters.
+Equestrianism has also been a perennial cause.
+There have been at least 194 serious accidents on American television and film sets from 1990 to 2014, and at least 43 deaths, according to the Associated Press.

+indicates accidents and/or incidents resulting in death.